 Admissions decisions are issued as follows for applicants who submitted complete applications.
 Early action decisions will be made by mid-December.
 January 5 deadline decisions will be made by April 1.
 Spring decisions will be made by November 15.
 Admissions files are not considered complete and will not be reviewed until all required materials have been received.

 Accepted students who plan to enroll at Pratt for the fall term are required to make a deposit of $500 by May 1, the official candidate’s reply date.
-Accepted students for the spring term must submit their deposit by December 1 or two weeks after acceptance, whichever is later.
+Accepted students for the spring term must submit their deposit by December 1.
 International students should submit their I-20 request forms as soon as possible after the deposit deadline.
 The full amount of the nonrefundable deposit is credited to the student’s first semester tuition.
 Housing application deposits are also due on the above mentioned dates.
 Deposits should be made at www.payments.pratt.edu.

-Domestic applicants who intend to file for financial aid for fall 2019 will be able to access the Free Application for Federal Student Aid (FAFSA) on October 1, 2018, and can use their 2018 income tax statements.
+Domestic applicants who intend to file for financial aid for fall 2023 will be able to access the Free Application for Federal Student Aid (FAFSA) on October 1, 2022, and can use their 2022 income tax statements.
 The FAFSA should be submitted electronically.
-See all instructions at www.pratt.edu/aid.
+See all instructions at Financial Aid.
 If you wish to have the IRS populate your FAFSA in seconds, click on the button asking for permission.
 This greatly expedites the completion of this form.
-You should submit the FAFSA before February 1 for fall enrollment and by October 31 for spring enrollment.
+You should submit the FAFSA before February 1 for fall enrollment and by October 1 for spring enrollment.
 Please make sure that the email address you gave Pratt’s Office of Admissions is the email address you use.